-The Airtime administration interface can be localized using the standard GNU gettext method.
+Beginning with Airtime 2.3.0, the administration interface can be localized using the standard GNU gettext method.
 Using GitHub for this task means you don't have to tackle the whole of a localization yourself; just as much as you can manage.

 First, you should check if a localization is already under way for your locale of choice.
-The best way to do this is to take a look at the 'master' branch in the GitHub repository for Airtime at https://github.com/sourcefabric/Airtime/tree/master.
+The best way to do this is to take a look at the GitHub repository for Airtime at https://github.com/sourcefabric/Airtime/tree/devel.
 You can also ask in the Airtime development forum at http://forum.sourcefabric.org/categories/airtime-development, where you might find community members who can help you with the translation.

 GNU gettext means using a .po file for each language or dialect, a specially formatted plain text file with groups of three or more lines, like this example from Airtime's Korean localization:

 #: airtime_mvc/application/configs/navigation.php:57 msgid "Media Folders" msgstr "미디어 폴더"

 The first of these three lines starts with the hash symbol, and references where this string of text is found in the source code by its file name and line number.
 If this string is found more than once in the source code, you will see other reference lines here.
 The second line contains the msgid, which is the original version of the string.
 The third line contains the msgstr, which is the translation of that string for the localization that this particular .po file relates to.

 If you use the cross-platform program Poedit (http://www.poedit.net/) to edit the .po file, this formatting of the text is hidden by an easy-to-use GUI.
 The poedit package can be installed on most GNU/Linux distributions using the standard software installer.
 Versions of Poedit for Mac and Windows are available for free download from the project's homepage.